 The same study found that reducing these harmful emissions is associated with 240 fewer deaths, 6500 fewer asthma attacks, and 110,000 fewer sick days.

-While home insulation is no doubt valuable, it is only the first step towards an energy-efficient home.
+While home insulation is undoubtedly valuable, it is only the first step towards an energy-efficient home.
 For maximum savings, you should supplement your insulation with other energy-saving measures.
-Here a smart thermostat or a smart AC controller can be indispensable.
+Here, a smart thermostat for central HVAC or a smart mini-split thermostat can be indispensable.

 8 Comments.
 Leave new